manvibharat/manvibharat.github.io/_pages/cv.md

 ======
 * B.E in Electronics and Communication, SJCE, Mysore, 2018
 * M.S (by Research) in Control and Optimization, Electrical Engineering, IIT Madras, 2022
-* PhD in Control and Optimization (part-time pursuing), Electrical Engineering, 2026 expected
+* PhD in Control and Optimization (part-time), Electrical Engineering, expected 2026

 Work experience
 ======